CamdenCoalitionOfHealthcareProviders/caplist/README.md

 # Deduplication -----------------------------------------------------------
 # Clean AllPayersHIEID file from CareEvolution for binding with result of allpayers_galileo() function
-# a = AllPayersHIEID file from CareEvolution
+# a = AllPayersHIEID file from CareEvolution.
+Currently, it's the result of the united() function with HIE IDs attached.
-# c = CurrentHIEIDs file from CareEvolution on the FTP
+# c = CurrentHIEIDs file from CareEvolution on the FTP in /Extract/Reports folder.
+File is CurrentHIEIDs.csv.
 # allpayers_mco(a, c)

 a <- read_csv('c:/filepath/AllPayerHIEIDs-2018-04-05.csv')